dmirauta/dots/README.md

 Todo:
 - fix lingering logins (`bspc quit` not loggin out? seen with `loginctl list-sessions`)
 - laptop
-    - autostart power manager?
-    - set to lock on lid down...
+    - auto lock and suspend on lid down?
+Currently must manually lock before lid down...
-- window styling?
+- full desktop zoom (e.g. on <super> + <plus>) like in KDE would be nice, though would have to be supported in compositor,possibly only available in compiz (old)

 Notes:
 - some configs do not like comments after definitions! (keep comments on separate lines)